Misbehaving (2015) is the history of how behavioral economics became a recognized discipline in-between psychology and economics.

 Econs are not good representations of real humans though, who make all sorts of mistakes and irrational decisions.

 Economical models designed by economists, which the author also call “optimization theories”, have long been built around “econs”.
-And that means they optimization theories make all sorts of bad predictions.
+And that means that, since econs don’t really exist in real life, optimization theories make all sorts of bad predictions.

 Just as an example, not only no economists failed to predict the 2007-2008 financial crisis, but economic theories based around econs also postulate that financial bubbles are impossible.